Blue-Dots-Economy/match-engine/README.md

 # DPG Agent Interface

-API gateway for external agents to interact with DPG (Distributed Personal Graph).
+API gateway for external agents to interact with DPG.

 ## Quick Start